Year of Publication

 The BCAS was conducted between the cities of El Paso, Texas and Ciudad Juarez, Mexico and compared the experiences of American women who got their pills in clinics in El Paso to those who got their pills over the counter from pharmacies in Ciudad Juarez.
 In total, 1,046 women were surveyed, 532 of which were clinic users and 514 bought their pills from pharmacies.
 The questionnaire asked questions regarding sociodemographic characteristics, fertility, contraceptive use, social/sexual behavior, medical history, use of medical services, and health care sources.

 In the regression estimate, purchasing in Mexico was the dependent variable and the explanatory variables were cost of contraception, insurance coverage, prescription requirement, feelings about having children in the future, current relationship status, frequency of sex, and whether the woman currently has a prescription for birth control pills.

 Results show that prescription requirements are a major barrier to obtaining contraceptives.
 This effect is so large that if it were eliminated by making birth control pills over the counter most Mexican demand would be eliminated.
 Personal relationship matters make little difference to the decision about source of pills.

 It is recommended that stakeholders (pharmaceutical companies, insurance companies, the FDA, health care providers, and policymakers) collaborate to establish a prescription-to-OTC switch, allowing easier access to oral contraceptives.
 In addition to that, a time-effect study would be useful to gauge how effective the Affordable Care Act is in combination with an over the counter policy.

 Johnson, Nadine, "Crossing the Border for the Pill: An Analysis of the Decision to Purchase Oral Contraceptives Over-the-Counter from Mexican Pharmacies" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 9.